-The Documentation CD includes the following:
+The Documentation Set includes the following K2 product documents:

 K2 AppCenter User Manual Provides instructions for configuring and operating the media channels of product.
 Quick Start Guides The Quick Start Guide provides step-by-step installation instructions for basic installation and operation of the product.
 K2 System Guide Contains the product specifications and instructions for modifying system settings.
 K2 Service Manuals Contains information on servicing and maintaining the K2 product.
 K2 SAN Installation and Service Manual Contains installation, configuration, and maintenance procedures for shared storage options.
-K2 Storage Cabling Guide The cabling guide provides instructions for K2 Storage Area Network cabling and external configuration.
+K2 Storage Cabling Guide The cabling guide provides instructions for K2 Storage Area Network (SAN) cabling and external configuration.
 The cabling guide provides instructions for each level of K2 SAN and covers both redundant and basic (non-redundant) systems.
-You can find the cabling guide packaged with the primary RAID storage chassis.
+It also provides instructions for connecting direct-connect external RAID storage to K2 Summit systems.
 RAID Instruction Manuals There is an Instruction Manual for each type of RAID storage device that can be a part of a K2 SAN.
 These manuals contain procedures for configuring and servicing the device.
 Fibre Channel Switch Installation Manual Contains information on configuring and servicing the Fibre Channel switch.

 SiteConfig User Manual Contains information on using SiteConfig, Grass Valley's system management tool, for network configuration and software deployment.